cassia1102/DataExplorationInSQL/README.md

 # DataExplorationInSQL
-Data Exploration In SQL

-Using SQL to do some Data Exploration of Covid-19 data
+Using SQL to do Data Exploration of Covid-19 data from 2020 to March.
+2022